The Manga Tarot

 by Selena Lin and Gilly Smith

-The packaging for this tarot immediately says "girly!"
+The packaging for this tarot immediately strikes one as very "feminine."
 The lid of the pink and lavender box opens with a ribbon, revealing a slim booklet, and the whole top portion of the box twists neatly to one side to display the cards, nestled securely in two wells.
 It is a sturdy, but fun, affair, designed to be used and adored by girls, teens, and young women.

 The Manga Tarot